Hikaru graduated in 2006 and now works as an independent documentary filmmaker.

 It leaves the definition of visual anthropology wide open and considers various arguments about this sub-field, but also looks beyond immediate disciplinary concerns to enlarge the possibilities for a visual anthropology that's not only connected with the professional concerns of anthropologists, but also adequately presents anthropologically-informed representations to other audiences.

 The programme is convened and taught by Professor Stephen Nugent.
-Core courses are also taught with contributions from Dr Ricardo Leizaola, Dr Mao Mollona, Dr Roger Sansi-Roca, Dr Emma Tarlo and Dr Chris Wright.
+Core courses are also taught with contributions from Dr Ricardo Leizaola, Dr Mao Mollona, Dr Roger Sansi-Roca, Professor Emma Tarlo and Dr Chris Wright.

 It's taught through lectures/seminars and hands-on training in the use of digital camcorders, sound recording equipment, and video editing, and your final project is a 20-minute video.

 The central aim of the programme is the production of visual work within a critical and conceptual framework provided by anthropology.